AwalaApp/network-website/index.md

 # Relaynet

-Relaynet is a technology originally designed to circumvent complete Internet blackouts caused by repressive regimes, but it can also be used to restore connectivity in the immediate aftermath of a disaster or even connect isolated communities where a traditional Internet infrastructure isn't cost-effective.
+Relaynet is a computer network where apps can remain connected when the Internet is completely cut off.
+It was designed to circumvent Internet blackouts caused by repressive regimes, but it can also be used to restore connectivity in the immediate aftermath of a disaster or even connect isolated communities where a traditional Internet infrastructure isn't cost-effective.

-It can also be used on top of the Internet to build software that would be unthinkable with existing technologies.
-Like an alternative to email that is spam-free, uses end-to-end encryption and requires zero servers.
+A new generation of networked software will be made possible by Relaynet -- Like an alternative to email that is spam-free, phishing-free, uses end-to-end encryption and requires zero servers.

 ## How Relaynet works